Cost of living: United States

 Social security benefits in the United States receive cost-of-living adjustments (COLAs) to match increases in the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
 They can also receive funds from public charities for specific issues.
-The COLAs are made at most annually and are calculated based on the value of the CPI-W in the third quarter of the year (averaging the values from July, August, and September).
-COLAs can only increase benefits, so in deflationary years when the CPI-W drops there is no COLA.
+The COLAs are set annually and are calculated based on the CPI-W value for the third quarter of the year (averaging the values from July, August, and September).
+COLAs can only increase benefits, so in deflationary years when the CPI-W drops, there is no COLA.